spyscape/chrome-launcher/README.md

   // (optional) A dict of environmental key value pairs to pass to the spawned chrome process.
   envVars: {[key: string]: string};

+  // pass through stdOut and stdErr to parent process, instead of writing to files
+  passStdOut: boolean;
+  passStdErr: boolean;
 };
 ```